mkjangra97/mkjangra97.github.io/README.md

-# 🌐 Manish Kumar — DevOps Engineer Portfolio
+# 🌐 DevOps Engineer Portfolio

 Welcome to my personal portfolio website!
 This site highlights my DevOps journey, skills, and projects — built with a clean, responsive design and powered by GitHub Pages.